Fill out this short form so we can help you plan your trip.

 Inside Scoop

 From the airport, it's a drive through downtown and then another 2-3 hours to Limon through mountainous terrian for the first hour and then a straight shot to the coast.
-Add another hour to get to Cahuita or PuertoViejo, 70 km. south on the coast (if a bridge is not washed out).
+Sometimes this road is closed due to landslides, so if it is you need would have to drive through Turrialba which adds another hour to your trip.
+You will know when you are close to Limon as the road straightens out and you start seeing thousands of shipping containers for the nearby port of Main.
+To get to Cahuita or PuertoViejo, make a right at the signs directing you there and then drive for 70 km. south on the coast (if a bridge is not washed out).
 From there it's only 50 km. to Panama.
-Or travel north from Limon 5 km. to Playa Bonita and find a boat to take you farther to Tortuguero.
+Or travel north from Limon 5 km. to Playa Bonita and find a boat to take you farther to Tortuguero or out to Isla Uvita.

 ATEC, the Talamancan Association of Ecotourism and Conservation, based in Puerto Viejo, was able to raise money to purchase school supplies for all 20 kids at the Kekoldi School.
 It has also purchased four sets of schoolbooks for students at the Patino School, and is still raising funds to get books for all 50 students.
 A set of books costs just 6,000 colones ($12) per student.
 Donations to ATEC can be made through PayPal, or email them for more information.